Lions led by donkeys

 What's the origin of the phrase 'Lions led by donkeys'?

-It is widely thought that the British infantry of WWI (the lions) were consistently sent to their deaths by their incompetent and out-of-touch generals (the donkeys).
+It is widely thought that this expression originated as a reference to the British infantry of WWI (the lions), who were remorselessly sent to their deaths by their incompetence and remoteness of their generals (the donkeys).

-"Unceasingly had drummed into them the utterance of The Times: 'You are lions led by packasses.'"
+"Unceasingly had drummed into them the utterance of The Times: 'You are lions led by jackasses.'"